Bhanu6302/Bhanu6302/README.md

 # Hi, I'm Bhanu Prakash 👋

-I'm a front end developer passionate about building web apps and learning new tech.
+Recent fresher graduate from Mechanical Engineering skilled in front end development & passionate about building web apps and learning new tech.

 ## 🛠️ Skills